Typhoon Betty (1980): Preparations and impact

 During its formative stages, Betty passed near Guam, where strong winds caused major crop damage and downed power lines.
 On October 30, the Antonio B. Won Pat International Airport was closed.
 Although there was no major damage on Guam, typhoon alerts were issued for Yap and Palau.

 Prior to landfall, most government offices were closed throughout Luzon, where storm warnings were also posted.
 Philippine Airlines cancelled all domestic and some international flights.
 Upon making landfall in the Philippines, press reports indicated that Betty became the strongest typhoon to strike the country in a decade.
 In the Albay province, 440 people lost their homes due to flooding.
 Seven children were rescued in Tayug.
 In the Tarlac province, damage to rice totaled $2.7 million.
 A total of 455 homes were destroyed and 2,000 others were damaged across the Aurora province.
 The capital city of Manila suffered minor street flooding, especially in low-lying suburbs.
 Although 750 people were evacuated to shelter, the capital avoided the brunt of the typhoon.
 The Cagayan River in the Isabela province overflowed its banks, which resulted in 30,000 citizens homeless.
 In the same province, half the town of Cabagan was left underwater.
-In Cagyan Valley, 8,000 pupils were stranded.
+In Cagayan Valley, 8,000 pupils were stranded.
 All roads leading to the town of Baler in the Quezon province were impassable.
 Five people, three of whom were children, drowned in the province of Nueva Ecija.
 A landslide occurred in Maliling, a village in Nueva Vizcaya province, resulting in 50 fatalities.
 Twenty-two bodies were recovered while the others were feared dead.

 Overall, 101 people died in the Philippines.
 A total of 245,064 families were listed as affected, meaning that they were evacuated or homeless.
 Over 29,000 homes were damaged and more than 5,000 houses were destroyed, leaving 290,000 people homeless.
 Seventy villages were flooded.
 Damage was estimated at $181 million (₱1.36 billion), with $43.1 million from crops (₱324 million), $116 million from public infrastructure (₱871 million), and $21.7 million (₱163 million) from private infrastructure.
 At the time, Betty was the third costliest tropical cyclone to affect the Philippines, behind Typhoon Joan and Typhoon Kate in 1970 and Typhoon Rita in 1978.
 The typhoon hit the same areas were affected by Typhoon Joe and Typhoon Kim earlier that summer.
 Following the storm, army trucks and a C-47 plane were mobilized to carry relief goods.
-Eleven provinces and one hundred-thirteen towns were declared a disaster area by President Ferdinand Marcos.
+Eleven provinces and 113 towns were declared a disaster area by President Ferdinand Marcos.